The evolution of Japanese culinary craftsmanship

-Centuries of refinement have transformed a simple method of preserving fish into a sophisticated global gastronomy, balancing delicate textures with precise preparation techniques to create an ephemeral dining experience.
+Centuries of tradition and refinement transformed a food preservation technique into a global culinary art form, balancing the pure taste of ingredients with masterful preparation to create an unforgettable dining experience.

 Early fermentation